opil/documentation/docs/develop/SAN/opil_api_san.md

             "url": "http://yoururl.com"
         },
         "attrs": [
-            "sensorData",
-            "modifiedTime"
+            "YOUR_ATTRIBUTE_HERE",
         ]
     },
     "throttling": 2
 }
+EOF
 ```
-*Above: Instead of http://yoururl.com insert the endpoint you want to get data to*
+*Above: Instead of http://yoururl.com insert the endpoint you want to get data to and substitute orion with the IP address of your Orion Context Broker*

-Do not forget to include the following header: "Content-type" - "application/json"
+*Available attributes for the "attrs" field can be seen in the generic entity output above*